 With the seven tactics in this post you will learn some awesome strategies for getting more Twitter traffic to your blog.

 1. Tweet Your Blog Posts

-I tend to send all of my tweets manually since this gives me complete control over the timing of my tweets.
-I like to space my tweets out so that I do not flood my Twitter stream with too many tweets at any one time.
+Space your tweets out so that you do not flood your Twitter stream with too many tweets at any one time.

 For those who like to automate there are some cool Twitter tools out there.

 TwitterFeed is one of the cool (free) tools you can use.
 With Twitterfeed you can auto-post your new blog posts as tweets.

 After creating a Twitter account, you provide Twitterfeed with the URL for blog’s RSS feed, and then configure how often you want to post to Twitter.

 After that, every time you publish a post on your blog, it creates a post on Twitter announcing its availability.
 If you have multiple blogs, you can a single Twitterfeed account to promote all of them.

 2. Encourage Your Readers to Tweet Your Posts

 A tool that I use to do this is called click to tweet.